 This device uses neural lace – an ultra-thin mesh made of 1024 electrodes, distributed across 64 threads – to eavesdrop on the brain (record neural activity).
 And, neurotech companiesexpect that this interface could help treat neurodegenerative disorders and repair other human cognitive or sensory-motion functions.

-Curiously enough, Neuralink’s FDA approval comes after a previous rejection earlier this year, and mere 6 months after a federal investigation, for “potential animal welfare violations”, ensued.
+Curiously enough, Neuralink’s FDA approval comes after a previous rejection earlier this year, and a mere 6 months after a federal investigation, for “potential animal welfare violations”, ensued.

 The FDA went a step further toconfirm its approval for Neuralink’s human trials and surgical robot, something the agency doesn’t typically do.
 However, beyond a statement of approval, it did not provide any further information.

-Following Neuralink’s FDA approval announcement, we conducted poll for HackerNoon’s 4M+ monthly visitors to gauge their stance on testing Neuralink’s implants on human brains.
+Following Neuralink’s FDA approval announcement, we conducted a poll for HackerNoon’s 4M+ monthly visitors to gauge their stance on testing Neuralink’s implants on human brains.

 As the image above shows, a 36% majority prefer to wait for more information before forming an opinion.